My writing covers a wide array of subjects including but not limited to: religion, language learning, health, philosophy, and legal issues.

 1 million +

-Wars and life costing regimes are often a result of human vices such as selfishness, ignorance and paranoia.
+Wars and deadly regimes are often a result of human vices such as greed, ignorance, and paranoia.

-All discrimination such as racism, sexism, ageism and intolerance to differing sexualities and disabilities should also be mentioned when referring to problems with the world.
-However, these things are hard to quantify and prove although many readers will be aware that they do exist.
-Reliable data sources of their prevalence in the past are also hard to come by.
+All discrimination such as racism, sexism, ageism and intolerance to different sexualities and disabilities should also be mentioned when referring to global issues.
+However, these things are hard to quantify and prove, although many readers are aware that they exist.
+Reliable data sources about their prevalence in the past are hard to come by.

-Human Vices Such as laziness, selfishness, ignorance and hatred are also worth mentioning but however are difficult to quantify and predict.
-Their consequences however, such as unemployment, crime and wealth imbalances are easier to deal with.
-Wealth imbalances being the most significant one out of them in my opinion, as most problems arise from it in the first place.
+Human vices such as laziness, selfishness, ignorance, and hatred are also worth mentioning, but again are difficult to quantify and predict.
+Their consequences however—such as unemployment, crime and wealth inequality—are easier to deal with.
+Wealth inequality is the most significant one in my opinion, as most of the other problems are a result of it.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.